THE NUTCRACKER SCHOOL SHOWS

 - Individual tickets will not be sold for these performances.
 All tickets must be purchased through the school and all individuals must be included in the school’s attendance numbers.
 No tickets will be sold at the theater on performance days.

 - All reservations must be confirmed by Ballet Austin.
-After you submit this completed registration form, you will receive a confirmation and invoice with your attendance and payment information.
+After you submit your registration information, you will receive an order confirmation via email signaling that your reservation is confirmed.

 Ticket Prices (for one act of the ballet)